sjn/introducing-se/docs.md

 ### 8. Share & improve

 * [Share this site](#/8/1)!
-* Share your ex&shy;peri&shy;ences with others in the Street&nbsp;Episte&shy;mology com&shy;munity!
+* Share your ex&shy;peri&shy;ences with the Street&nbsp;Epi&shy;ste&shy;mology community!
 * You can find the SE com&shy;munity on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
 * Practice and learn in a friendly environment.
 * Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).
-* Looking for another view on SE?
+* Looking for another take on SE?
 Check the [Street Epistemology Basics](https://streetepistemology.com/blog/street-epistemology-the-basics).

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")